How Movies, Theater & Other Events Prove Useful for Learning a Language More Proficiently

 As mentioned previously, listening to a native speak freely in an informal environment will help you to adjust to different accents and dialects.

-While translation services are certainly helpful, working on improving your own language skills should be never-ending.
+While translation services are certainly helpful, working on strengthening your own language skills should be never-ending.

 The good news is that there are plenty of enjoyable ways to do that while getting your head out of the textbooks.